 Synthetic cannabinoids pose a multitude of potential complications for vulnerable individuals.
-Leading users include high school and college students and those who may have psychosocial, mental health, and physical comorbidities.
-Public health practitioners, nurses, law enforcement officials, and school authorities need to shift the focus of "spice" as a "synthetic" drug to emphasize its true identity as a potent and potentially lethal drug of abuse.
-A multidisciplinary effort to combat its growing use is warranted. ■
+Leading users include high school and college students, and those who may have psychosocial, mental health, and physical comorbidities.
+A multidisciplinary effort to combat the growing use of synthetic cannabinoids is warranted.
+NM